guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/workbook/worksheets/conflict_styles_inventory.md

 -   *Advantages*: Builds robust relationships, fosters innovation, leads to sustainable resolutions.
 -   *Disadvantages*: Resource-intensive (time, effort), requires high levels of trust and open communication.

-## Reflective Inquiry
+## Reflective Inquiry for Trustees

 1. Identify your primary conflict resolution style(s).
-Does this align with your self-perception?
+Does this align with your self-perception as a trustee?

-2. Analyze the impact of your preferred style(s) on your interactions within the cooperative.
+2. Analyze the impact of your preferred style(s) on your interactions with fellow board members, general members, and committees.

-3. In what specific contexts might your dominant style(s) prove counterproductive?
+3. In what specific governance contexts might your dominant style(s) prove counterproductive or beneficial?

-4. Which alternative conflict resolution style(s) do you aspire to cultivate, and what is your rationale?
+4. Which alternative conflict resolution style(s) do you aspire to cultivate to enhance your effectiveness as a trustee, and what is your rationale?

-5. Formulate strategies for adapting your approach to enhance effectiveness across diverse conflict scenarios.
+5. Formulate strategies for adapting your approach to enhance effectiveness across diverse conflict scenarios, considering the long-term health and stability of the cooperative.